Being a Mom With Type 1 Diabetes

 Not one is more important than the other.

-For me— being a mom with Type 1 Diabetes, they both go hand in hand.
+For me— being a mom with Type 1 Diabetes, they go hand in hand.

 Not many people realize the other half.

-The half that I have to continuously battle every day.
+The half that I have to battle every day.

-Nobody understands how complex and intertwined diabetes is in every aspect of my life.
+Nobody understands how impeding diabetes is in every aspect of my life.

 It’s certainly made me the strong mother that I am today.